fear-the-lord/Drowsiness-Detection/README.md

 ![Screenshot (408)](https://user-images.githubusercontent.com/35571958/87904688-7e2f3580-ca7c-11ea-839b-c049bace332f.png)

 ### Future Scope:
 We are looking to convert this into an Android App which will be more portable and easily accessible.
-Also we faced some issues while hosting this on Heroku.
+Also, we faced some issues while hosting this on Heroku.
 Any leads on these will be extremely helpful.